Prinlam7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups is the script that prints all the groups the current user is part of. chown betty home is the script that changes the owner of the file hello to the user betty. touch hello is the script that creates an empty file called hello.
+groups is the script that prints all the groups the current user is part of. chown betty home is the script that changes the owner of the file hello to the user betty. touch hello is the script that creates an empty file called hello. chmod u+x hello is the script that adds execute permission to the owner of the file hello.